GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When a task cannot be partitioned because of sequential constraints, the application of more effort has no effect on the schedule.
-The bearing of a child takes nine months, no matter how many women are assigned.
+> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
 >
-> ~ *Fred Brooks*
+> ~ *David Leinweber*

 ---
 ## 🏎 Quick Facts